 "is_test_message": false

-- **item** - the full transaction object including events (transfers, fees) and activity records with per-address deltas.
+X-Webhook-Event-Idheader.
+It is stable across retries and is part of the signed body, making it tamper-evident.
+Use it for deduplication. - item - the full transaction object including events (transfers, fees) and activity records with per-address deltas.

 - references - lookup maps for tokens, blockchains, and addresses referenced in the transaction, so you do not need additional API calls to resolve names and symbols.

-Every webhook request includes four headers for verification:
+Every webhook request includes four headers:

 | Header | Description |